antstorm/proposals/ruby/phase-1.md

 Given that Fibers are very lightweight this will allow us to keep many stick workflows efficiently in memory and manage accordingly to the worker configuration.

-Here's a diagram to demostrate the whole setup:
+Here's a diagram to demonstrate the whole setup:

 <img src="./ruby_threads.png" width="400" align="center" alt="Temporal" />

 ### Alternatives considered

-We've decided against using the `Client` to initialize the `Worker` (something that Go and Python SDKs are doing).
+We've decided against using the `Client` to initialise the `Worker` (something that Go and Python SDKs are doing).
 It seemed like a wrong abstraction and would require making many attributes public on the client to make sure the worker can access them (expanding the public API of a client).
 Using a configuration object solves this and opens up further optimisation opportunities (that will be proposed in the 2nd phase).

-We can potentially use reactor pattern via Async gem.
+We can potentially use the reactor pattern via Async gem.
 This has the benefit of giving extra performance, however it would drastically reduce the performance unless activities are written in a reactor-friendly way.
 This can be further added as an optional approach to apps already using Async, but doesn't feel like a great default option.

-Additionally the SDK users will want to leverage multiple CPU by spawning multiple worker processes.
+Additionally the SDK users will want to leverage multiple CPUs by spawning multiple worker processes.
 We have agreed that this part should be left out of the Ruby SDK and handled by developers themselves.
 Potentially this functionality can be added as a separate Ruby gem.

 ## Activities